pjgpetecodes/rpirobot/workshop/11-create-blazor-app.md

 - On your local machine, open and command prompt, navigate to your root directory and create a Hosted Blazor WASM app with;

     ```
-    dotnet new blazorwasm --hosted -o rpirobot-control
+    dotnet new blazorwasm --hosted -o robot-web
     ```

-- Enter the `rpirobot-control` directory.
+- Enter the `robot-web` directory.
 - Add a the SignalR Client nuget package with;

     ```